Lewis Jamieson

-Lewis Jamieson (born 17 April 2002) is a Scottish professional footballer who plays as a forward for USL Championship club Sacramento Republic.
-He has previously played for St Mirren, Clyde (twice), Inverness Caledonian Thistle and Airdrieonians.
+Lewis Jamieson (born 17 April 2002) is a Scottish professional footballer who plays as a forward for club Ross County.
+He has previously played for St Mirren, Clyde (twice), Inverness Caledonian Thistle, Airdrieonians and Newport County.

 Youth career

-Born in Scotland, Jamieson spent his youth career with St Mirren U20 from the age of 17.
+Born in Scotland, Jamieson spent his youth career with St Mirren Under-20s from the age of 17.

 Career

 St Mirren: 2019-2025

 Jamieson signed his first senior contract with St Mirren F.C. in 2019.
 He was included in squad of St Mirren to take part in the 2019-20 Scottish Premiership season.
 Despite making it to the squad, Jamieson missed out to make any league appearance of the club in the season.
 Jamieson made four appearances for the club in the Scottish League Challenge Cup that season.
 Jamieson stayed at St Mirren for the 2020-21 Scottish Premiership season.

 Jamieson made his league debut against Rangers FC on 9 August 2020 as a substitute for Cameron MacPherson in the 85th minute of the match.
 The match ended 3–0 to Rangers.
 Jamieson made his Scottish League Cup debut against Partick Thistle F.C. on 7 October 2020 as a substitute for Jonathan Obika in the 84th minute of the game.
 The match ended 4–1 to St Mirren.